anshkumar/object_detection/g3doc/installation.md

 ## Add Libraries to PYTHONPATH

-When running locally, the tensorflow/models/research/ and slim directories should be appended to PYTHONPATH.
-This can be done by running the following from tensorflow/models/research/:
+When running locally, the object_detection and slim directories should be appended to PYTHONPATH.
+This can be done by running the following:

 ``` bash